 Lighting control systems, such as occupancy sensors, can be installed to reduce electricity consumption by reducing light output when it is not required.
-You can install these control systems as a standalone upgrade to existing lighting, or as part of a larger lighting refurbishment involving the equipment above.
+ACPs can install these control systems as a standalone upgrade to existing lighting, or as part of a larger lighting refurbishment involving the equipment above.

-You must not install or replace T5 Adaptor Kits or Retrofitted Luminaires - LED Linear Lamps as part of the lighting upgrade, as these equipment classes are ineligible under the method.
+ACPs must not install T5 Adaptor Kits or Retrofitted Luminaires - LED Linear Lamps as part of the lighting upgrade, as these equipment classes are ineligible for installation under the ESS Rule (see Table A9.4 in Appendix D).